jonnonz1/nz-statute-book/acts/public/1975/ombudsmen-act-1975.md

 (1) The Chief Ombudsman may appoint such officers and employees (including acting, temporary, or casual officers and employees) as may be necessary for the efficient carrying out of the functions, duties, and powers of the Ombudsmen under this Act.
 (2) Except where this Act otherwise expressly provides, the Chief Ombudsman shall have all the rights, duties, and powers of an employer in respect of the persons appointed under subsection (1).
 (3) The Chief Ombudsman shall operate a personnel policy that complies with the principle of being a good employer.
-(4) No person appointed under subsection (1) shall be deemed to be employed in the service of Her Majesty for the purposes of the Public Service Act 2020 or the Government Superannuation Fund Act 1956 by reason of that person's appointment under this section.
+(4) No person appointed under subsection (1) shall be deemed to be employed in the service of the Sovereign for the purposes of the Public Service Act 2020 or the Government Superannuation Fund Act 1956 by reason of that person's appointment under this section.

 ### 12 Superannuation or retiring allowances of Ombudsmen and staff
 For the purpose of providing superannuation or retiring allowances for any Ombudsman and any officer or employee appointed under this Act, there may from time to time be paid sums by way of contributions or subsidies to any retirement scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013).